 The Secret War - Spies, Codes and Guerrillas 1939-1945 .

 Much has been written about the soldiers, sailors and airmen but this is the first book to examine the successes and failures of the secret war from the perspective of all combatants.
 Like his earlier books, it draws upon original research – particularly from Russia – and will range over an international canvas, combining strategic analysis with startling individual stories of daring, deception and hardship.
 We are fortunate that Max Hastings has chosen Abbotsford to launch this exciting new book.
-Drinks served from 6.30pm for a 7pm start.
-Suggested donation £15
+Welcome drink from 6.30pm for a 7pm start.
+Suggested donation on the evening - £15

 Join us for a programme of music commissioned by the Scottish Clarinet Quartet and directly inspired by the writings of Sir Walter Scott and James Hogg, performed in the beautiful setting of the Abbotsford library.
 The concert will feature the first performance of Tom David Wilson's Wringhim his deamons and the UK première of Francine Trester's Many Miles Away, accompanied by works inspired by Scottish history and folk traditions.
 Drinks from 7pm, performance starts at 7.30pm